DanielCraigie/hello-world-php-aws-lambda-container/README.md

-# PHP HelloWorld AWS Lambda Container
+# PHP Hello World AWS Lambda Container
 This repository contains the second project in a series aimed at creating Serverless PHP Applications.

 1. [Serverless PHP in AWS](https://github.com/DanielCraigie/serverless-php-in-aws) - explores the creation of PHP Lambda functions using Binaries in Lambda layers